Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-The NBA Finals series is the equivalent of a Grand Final series that decides the winner of the NBA season.
+The NBA Finals series is culmination of the NBA season.
+It is the equivalent of a Grand Final series that decides the winner of the NBA season, played over seven games.

 The regular season traditionally ends in mid-April, with the playoffs starting just days later.
 The NBA Finals, following the playoffs, traditionally commence in June.